Financial Aid and Scholarships

 Review your FAFSA Submission Summary carefully to make sure it’s correct.
 The college(s) or career school(s) you listed on your FAFSA form will use your information to determine your eligibility for federal—and possibly nonfederal—financial aid.
 A school may ask you to verify the accuracy of your FAFSA data, so you need to be sure the information is correct.

-View your online FAFSA Submission Summary by:
+To view your online FAFSA Submission Summary:

-2. navigating to your account Dashboard,
+2. Navigate to your account Dashboard

-3. selecting your processed FAFSA submission, and
+3. Select your processed FAFSA submission

-4. selecting “View FAFSA Submission Summary.”
+4. Select “View FAFSA Submission Summary.”

 Your School Budget